thin-edge/thin-edge.io/docs/src/operate/monitoring/enable_tedge_watchdog_using_systemd.md

 If the service fails to send that notification within a time threshold, then systemd will assume that service to be unhealthy and restart it.

-This document describes how the systemd watchdog mechanism can be enabled for thin-edge services.
+This document describes how the systemd watchdog mechanism can be enabled for %%te%% services.

 ## Enabling the systemd watchdog feature for a tedge service

-Enabling systemd watchdog for a `thin-edge.io` service (tedge-agent, tedge-mapper-c8y/az/collectd) is a two-step process.
+Enabling systemd watchdog for a %%te%% service (tedge-agent, tedge-mapper-c8y/az/collectd) is a two-step process.

 ### Step 1: Enable the watchdog feature in the systemd service file